Energy Correlators in Semi-Inclusive Electron-Positron Annihilation: Back-to-Back Limit and the TMD Fragmentation Functions

 From above we can solve the RG equation to give

-the solution has a evolution factor $A^q_{\rm cusp}(\mu,\mu_b)$ controlled by the cusp anomalous dimension $\gamma^q_{\rm cusp}$, as shown in eq.~(\ref{eq:Kw_def}), it also leaves a residual boundary term $\gamma^q_R(\mu_b)$ known as QCD rapidity anomalous dimension.
-While the cusp anomalous dimension $\gamma^q_{\rm cusp}$ is a purely perturbative object which originates from the UV renormalization of the cusped Wilson loops~\cite{Brandt:1981kf,Brandt:1982gz}, the rapidity anomalous dimension $\gamma^q_R(\mu_b)$, on the other hand, has both perturbative part as $b_T \to 0$ and genuine non-perturbative part as $b_T \to \infty$.
-The perturbative accuracy for the CS kernel has reached to up to N${}^4$LL~\cite{Li:2016ctv,Moult:2022xzt,Duhr:2022yyp}, and there has been tremendous progress towards Lattice calculation for the non-perturbative part as well~\cite{LatticePartonLPC:2022eev,Shanahan:2020zxr,Shanahan:2021tst,Avkhadiev:2024mgd,Schlemmer:2021aij,Li:2021wvl,LatticeParton:2020uhz} .
-Eq.~(\ref{eq:rg-CS-mu}\,,\ref{eq:rg-CS-nu-1}\,,\ref{eq:rg-CS-nu-2}) are referred to as Collins-Soper equations~\cite{Collins:1981uk,Collins:1987pm,Collins:2011zzd}, they are equivalent to the modern language of SCET rapidity renormalization groups (RRGs)~\cite{Chiu:2011qc,Chiu:2012ir}.
-Fig.~(\ref{fig:EEC-btob}) shows the RG-improved prediction for the Mellin space EEC according to the definition of eq.~(\ref{eq:mellin-EEC}).
+the solution has a evolution factor $A^q_{\rm cusp}(\mu,\mu_b)$ controlled by the cusp anomalous dimension $\gamma^q_{\rm cusp}$, as given by Eq.~(\ref{eq:Kw_def}), it also leaves a residual boundary term $\gamma^q_R(\mu_b)$ known as QCD rapidity anomalous dimension.
+While the cusp anomalous dimension $\gamma^q_{\rm cusp}$ is a purely perturbative object which originates from the UV renormalization of the cusped Wilson loops~\cite{Brandt:1981kf,Brandt:1982gz}, the rapidity anomalous dimension $\gamma^q_R(\mu_b)$, on the other hand, has both perturbative part as $b_T \to 0$ and genuine nonperturbative part as $b_T \to \infty$.
+The perturbative accuracy for the CS kernel has reached to up to N${}^4$LL~\cite{Li:2016ctv,Moult:2022xzt,Duhr:2022yyp}, and there has been tremendous progress towards Lattice calculation for the nonperturbative part as well~\cite{LatticePartonLPC:2022eev,Shanahan:2020zxr,Shanahan:2021tst,Avkhadiev:2024mgd,Schlemmer:2021aij,Li:2021wvl,LatticeParton:2020uhz} .
+Eqs.~(\ref{eq:rg-CS-mu}),\,\, (\ref{eq:rg-CS-nu-1}) and (\ref{eq:rg-CS-nu-2}) are referred to as Collins-Soper equations~\cite{Collins:1981uk,Collins:1987pm,Collins:2011zzd}, they are equivalent to the modern language of SCET rapidity renormalization groups (RRGs)~\cite{Chiu:2011qc,Chiu:2012ir}.
+Fig.~\ref{fig:EEC-btob} shows the RG-improved prediction for the Mellin space ECs according to the definition of Eq.~(\ref{eq:mellin-EEC}).